Skip to Content

 • Preheat the air fryer to 400°F (204°C) and prepare the butternut squash.

-• Add the squash to a mixing bowl and coat with oil.
-Sprinkle with salt, garlic powder, and white pepper; stir to combine.
+• Transfer the squash to a mixing bowl and combine with olive oil, kosher salt, garlic powder, smoked paprika, onion powder, white pepper, and ground nutmeg.

-• Place the squash in the air fryer basket and cook for 20 minutes, shaking the basket halfway through.
+• Arrange the squash in the air fryer basket in a single layer.
+Cook for 20 minutes, shaking the basket halfway through.

 Notes